iotaledger/goshimmer/docs/implementation_design/plugin.md

 plugin = node.NewPlugin(PluginName, node.Enabled)
 ```

-However, the `Init` event handler cannot be specified using the `node.NewPlugin` method.
+However, the `Init` event handler cannot be attached using the `node.NewPlugin` method.
 In order to specify this handler, plugin creator needs to attach it manually to the event, for example inside the package's `init()` method in the file containing the rest of the plugin definition.

 ```go